janfuhrer/it-security-docs/docs/themes/Anonymity - TOR.md

 - First mix server decrypts the message and sends the message to the next mix server until destination is reached.
 ![[tor_routing_1.png]]

-Just like in mixminion, there are directory servers which keep track of contact information, public keys and statistics.
+Just like in [[Anonymity - Mixing#What is Mixminion?|mixminion]], there are directory servers which keep track of contact information, public keys and statistics.
 Clients use directory servers to chose servers based on bandwidth and update.
 Circuits / Routes are of length three.
 ![[tor_routing_2.png]]

 In the example above